HansselMorales/ProjectsPortfolio/INGENIA 2022 PERFORMANCE/README.md

-# MEDICAL EDA
+# INGENIA EDA
 In this project, I explored data of a company called Ingenia.
 I was asked to find trends in the company's services-assignation behavior.
 It was a problem for the company the fact that they didn't have any information of why there were drastic variations in 2022 revenue.

-Using Python libraries such as matplotlib, seaborn, and pandas, as well as Microsoft Excel, I cleaned, visualized and analyzed the data to perform various tasks, which led me to the following insights:
+Using Python libraries such as matplotlib, seaborn, and pandas, as well as Microsoft Excel, I cleaned, visualized and analyzed the data to perform various tasks.
+Given the existing conditions, I decided to analyze the trends of revenue per each 2022's quarter.

+# INSIGHTS

 1. We were parting from the point where we could see that the Revenue-per-Quarter had an up-and-down trend.